Read those letters carefully to understand what’s really being offered.

 Types of loans:

 Direct Subsidized or Unsubsidized Loan (also called a Direct Stafford Loan): Federally funded, this loan is available to most students and offers a lower annual fixed interest rate than what’s offered privately.
 A subsidized loan requires no payment, either of the loan or interest, until a student graduates, leaves school or attends part-time.
-An unsubsidized loan requires interest payments while a student is still in college.
+An unsubsidized loan accrues interest while a student is still in college, which can be paid as it accumulates.
+Loan repayment begins six months after graduation.

 PLUS Loan: The Parent Loan for Undergraduate Students allows a parent or legal guardian to borrow money for a student’s education.
 These are fixed rate, federal loans that require payback either while a student is still in school or after he leaves or graduates.
 The interest rate is higher than on student loans and home equity loans.